thepok/Pillars-of-Financial-Wisdom/README.md

 ## stay openmindet
 * Don't be a PURE guy, that only trades one topic like Crypto Currency, Gold or other nieche markets, without good couse like a deep expert knowledge
 * Don't invest like the Apocalypse is coming.
 Doomsayer are bad investors.
+* No shame in being wrong, only in failing to correct our mistakes.

 ## Meanreversion is real
 * but the market can be longer irational (are you sure?) as you solvent.

+## No Regrets
+* With hintside everithing is easy, but it is resly hard to act rationaly in the heat of the Moment.
+Don't be to hard on you self, its only obvious after the Fact!

 ## Tailrisk is real Risk
 * Shit hits the fan all the time!